-I had an epiphany on the way to the Echo Canoe Launch last Saturday.
+I had an epiphany on the way to the Echo Canoe and Kayak Launch last Saturday.
 We have two touring kayaks, a red, white and blue Dagger Charleston we call “The Bomb Pop” and a 17-foot red Wilderness Systems Sealution sometimes known as the “Cherry Bomb.”

 In the past, I would let Junior choose which one he wanted to paddle.
 My usual approach was to say “The Bomb Pop is lighter and more stable but the Cherry Bomb is also very stable and even though it’s heavier, it’s also faster so once it’s in the water, it won’t feel heavier.
 Which one do you want to paddle?”
 He would always choose the Bomb Pop, I think because it’s somehow less intimidating.